Exporting Tab Books

 A tab book consists of some or all of the variables in the dataset crossed with a multitable header.

 To export a tab book to Excel:

-This opens the Export Tab Book panel:
+This opens the Export to Excel panel:

-On the left side of the panel, you can select which variables will be included as rows in a the tab book.
+On the left side of the panel, you can select which variables will be included as rows in the tab book.
 By default all variables will be selected.

 Table of Contents – Set this option to Include to have the Excel workbook include a table of contents worksheet in the front.
 For each variable in the tab book, this table of contents will link to the appropriate worksheet (or position in the single sheet if All variables on one sheet was selected).

 Column Fields – When extra cells (e.g. Population Size, Index) are selected, they can be added to the same row as the cell they apply to (Wide (across)) or to the same column (Long (down)).

 Variables – By default, each variable in the tab book is written to its own worksheet in the exported Excel file.
 Select All variables on one sheet to write the entire tab book on a single worksheet; this can make it easier to navigate through the tab book in Excel.

 Color cells by p-values – If selected, cells will be shaded in the exported table, similar to turning on significance testing in the application.

 Show empty rows/columns – Select this option to show entirely empty rows and columns (this could be the result of, e.g., a filter being applied to the export)